Distilled Magic book cover

 Available Through Libraries

 Distilled Magic is available to libraries through standard distribution channels.
-If your library doesn't carry it yet, you can request it — most systems have a simple online purchase request form.
-Just ask for the book by title and author.
+If your library doesn't carry it yet, you can request it.
+Most systems have a simple online purchase request form, just ask for the book by title and author.

 Also in the Aberterrene Series